 The contours of the case are softer than the lines of the men’s watches the company offers, including the rounded curves of the leaf-shaped hands.
 And unlike many watchmakers producing women’s timepieces, the watch has a mechanical spring powering the hands — not a battery.
 Further, the Lady Beat is not adorned with flashy diamonds or decorative mother-of-pearl elements (although diamonds are available as an option).
 Instead, the designers kept it simple with a fixed bezel that’s polished — providing a subtle sheen.

-Visually, the Lady Beat can be customized in the Armin Strom online Configurator with a variety of colors and options to suit individual tastes.
+Visually, the Lady Beat can be customized with a variety of colors and options to suit individual tastes.
 This level of customization is not common in the watch industry except at much higher price points, and Armin Strom has pioneered the process thanks in part to the fact that they are not mass producing each timepiece and can therefore change certain core components without adding significant cost.

 While the movement takes elements from the brand’s existing calibers, it was not merely shrunken to fit a smaller case.
 The new design was created from the ground up and has notable technical changes that result in a minimalist appearance — that’s still easily recognizable as an Armin Strom.

 Armin Strom’s watchmakers removed the running seconds hand (and accompanying geartrain), which when coupled with no markers and a reduced logo creates an elegance that’s quite appealing, even if the time is a bit harder to read.